Linda-Ju/University-Management-System/README.md

 but it worked fine in this case), so if you want testrun it - mock database or just create local database on your own *

-#Thanks
+# Thanks

-#I want to thank my group-mates to make it happen;
+# I want to thank my group-mates to make it happen;
-#Thank Accenture team for this experience;
+# Thank Accenture team for this experience;
 # And special thanks goes to our mentor Uche for guiding us through!

+Sincerelly yours -
+Freebie